spothings/strip-table/readme.md

 If you think this project is helpful, you can make a donation.
 For those of you who want to make a donation, we would really appreciate it.
 Donations can be made through [Buy Me a Coffee](https://www.buymeacoffee.com/bukanspot) and [PayPal](https://paypal.me/bukanspot).

 ## License
-This project is using [spothings template](https://github.com/spothings/spothings).
+This project is owned by [spothings](https://github.com/spothings).
 Copyright, Privacy Policy and License also sourced from there.